- The Washington Post

 I was born in New York City to parents of Caribbean descent.
 I grew up mostly in Maryland, but I've spent the last twenty years on the move, jumping from East to West Coast to the Rocky Mountains, and back and forth to Scotland and France several times.

 I'm the author of a trilogy of fantasy novels set in Acacia: The Sacred Band, The Other Lands, and The War With The Mein, as well as the historical novels The Risen, Pride of Carthage, Walk Through Darkness, and Gabriel’s Story.
 My middle grade solarpunk fantasy novel, The Shadow Prince, is the first in a series from Tu Books.
+A sequel, The Longest Night in Egypt, is out now!
 My novels have been published in the UK and in French, German, Italian, Polish, Portuguese, Romanian, Russian, Spanish and Swedish.
-Three of my novels have been optioned for development as feature films.
+Four of my novels have been optioned for development as feature films.

-My stories have appeared in four of George RR Martin’s Wild Cards novels: Fort Freak, Lowball, High Stakes, Texas Hold ‘Em, and another is forthcoming in Pairing Up.
+My stories have appeared in four of George R.R.
+Martin’s Wild Cards novels: Fort Freak, Lowball, High Stakes, Texas Hold ‘Em, and Pairing Up.
 Other short fiction has been anthologized in Unbound, Unfettered, and Unfettered II.